TauferLab/ANACIN-X/README.md

 </p>

 # ANACIN-X
-## Software Overview

-Non-deterministic results arise in High Performance Computing (HPC) applications.
+Non-deterministic results often arise unexpectedly in High Performance Computing (HPC) applications.
 These make reproducible and correct results difficult to create.
 As such, there is a need to improve the ability of software developers and scientists to comprehend non-determinism in their applications.
-To this end, we present ANACIN-X.
+To this end, we present ANACIN-X.  This document is organized in the following order:

+1. The first section describes the components of the software.
+2. The second section describes instructions for installation of the software.
+  * Please read this section carefully as there are a variety of different steps involved.
+3. The third section lists the dependencies that the installation procedure will install on its own.
+  * We do not recommend installing the dependencies on your own.
+Instead, use instructions in the installation section to install the dependencies.
+3. The fourth section describes how to run the software.
+This is broken up into 3 main parts:
+  1. How to run the software that produces kernel distance data.
+  2. How to visualize data produced in the first part.
+  3. Systems and settings that the project supports.
+4. At the end, we describe the following 3 things.
+  1. The project team
+  2. Publications associated with the software
+  3. Copyright and license information

+## Software Overview

 This repository contains a suite of tools for trace-based analysis of non-deterministic behavior in MPI applications.
 The core components of this tool suite are as follows.
 More detail for each can be found in sections below:
 * **A Framework for Characterizing Root Sources of Non-Determinism as Graph Similarity**: To meet the challenges of non-determinism in HPC applications, we design a workflow for approximating the measure of non-determinism in a programs execution via graph kernel analysis.
 This workflow is broken down into the following three stages that are described in more detail below this list: